band-tracker/Harmonie/README.md

 # App Info

 This is a back-end app, with Twilio text-message integration.
 The data you will get back when going to our app will be in JSON.
-The idea was to practice back-end development with the idea that it could be combined with a front-end in the future.
+This project was to practice back-end development with the idea that it could be combined with a front-end in the future.

 There are users, bands, concerts, and rehearsals currently seeded in our database.
 We also performed data aggregations to find out band stats!